 Here is a list of companies of some of the IPOs in the year 2022.

 The life insurance corporation of India is amongst the most-awaited and largest IPOs of India.
-The government also plans to sell about 5% to 10% of its stake from the organization.
+The government also plans to sell about 5% to 10% of its stake in the organization.

 Swiggy is a leading online food delivery platform, and the company plans on going public in 2022.
 The company is concentrating on developing the instant delivery platform and it plans to IPO before 2022.